ReamLabs/leanSpecs/pq-devnet-0/fork-choice.md

    `state.latest_eth1_data` of the canonical beacon chain remains consistent with the canonical Ethereum proof-of-work chain.
 If not, emergency manual intervention will be required.
-4. **Manual forks**: Manual forks may arbitrarily change the fork choice rule but are expected to be enacted at epoch transitions, with the fork details reflected in `state.fork`.
-5. **Implementation**: The implementation found in this specification is constructed for ease of understanding rather than for optimization in computation, space, or any other resource.
+4. **Implementation**: The implementation found in this specification is constructed for ease of understanding rather than for optimization in computation, space, or any other resource.
 A number of optimized alternatives can be found [here](https://github.com/protolambda/lmd-ghost).